hopkinton-independent-logo2x

 BREAKING NEWS & DAILY NEWSLETTER

-HPD identifies man whose alleged suspicious conduct in Wood Street area raised concerns
+UPDATE: HPD identifies suspect whose alleged suspicious conduct in Wood Street area raised concerns

 by | Oct 22, 2024 | Featured: Police & Fire, News, Police & Fire

-The Hopkinton Police Department on Tuesday announced that the suspect who allegedly “displayed aggressive behavior” near a day care center in the Wood Street area over the weekend has been identified and contacted.
+The Hopkinton Police Department on Tuesday announced that an individual who may have allegedly “displayed aggressive behavior” near a day care center in the Wood Street area over the weekend has been identified and contacted.

 Neighbors were notified about suspicious activity in the wooded area next to Next Generation Children’s Center at 2 Wood Street via a flyer placed in their mailboxes by an anonymous source.
 The flyer contained an aerial view of the area and a blurry picture of what appeared to be a man in the woods.